live-codes/livecodes/docs/docs/languages/python-wasm.md

 ### Loading Modules

-Modules can just be imported in code without the need for any explicit installs.
-The modules are automatically loaded using [micropip](https://micropip.pyodide.org).
+Most of the modules in the Python standard library and many external packages can be used directly without explicit installs.

-### Standard Library
+#### Standard Library

 Most of the Python standard library is functional, except for the modules [listed here](https://pyodide.org/en/stable/usage/wasm-constraints.html).

-### External Packages
+#### External Packages

 Pyodide allows using many external packages (all pure Python packages on PyPI and many general-purpose and scientific [packages built in Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html)).

+Most of the time, a [distribution package provides one single import package](https://packaging.python.org/en/latest/discussions/distribution-package-vs-import-package/) (or non-package module), with a matching name.
+For example, `pip install numpy` lets you `import numpy`.
+In these cases, modules can just be imported in code without the need for any explicit installs.
+The modules are automatically loaded using [micropip](https://micropip.pyodide.org).

 Example: